 When employees share brand messages, the reach is 561% further than when shared through a company handle, according to the Marketing Advisory Network.
 This really comes as no surprise.
-Each employee has their own audience of people their organization was not previously connected to.
+Each employee has their own audience of people their organization was not previously connected.
 If just 10 employees with 400 followers each share a post, it’ll reach 4,000 people.
-If the number of employees or followers are higher, the results are even better.
+If the number of employees or followers is higher, the results are even better.

 Employee amplification opens the door to a much larger audience at a much lower cost, and that’s a huge benefit to SMBs.